When is the right time to leave the table?

 Leaving when you’ve doubled your money.

 Leaving when you’ve doubled your money is a sensible bit of advice, from the “don’t be greedy” school of manners, but it’s far too optimistic.
-While a skilled player can sometimes pull it off, the average advantage of even the best card counter is seldom more than one per cent.
+While a skilled player using the perfect blackjack strategy can sometimes pull it off, the average advantage of even the best card counter is seldom more than one per cent.
 So if you’re betting $25 a hand on a $1000 bankroll, it will take about 4,000 hands to double your money, which is a full day’s work (as in 24 hours solid, no sleep, no breaks).

 If you hit a run of luck and can double your money in an hour or two, it’s not a bad idea to stop and smell the roses.
 Treat yourself to a really good meal and enjoy your good fortune—because it’s rare to do quite this well.